Adam-Beik/eCommerce-Application-using-.Net-4.8-C-7.3/README.md

 # eCommerce-Application-using-.Net-4.8-C-7.3
 Uses async functions and TCP networking to simulate an eCommerce purchasing page.
-Event-based programming to control GUI elements.
+Events are used to control GUI elements.
 Built in Visual Studio 2022 using .Net 4.8 and C# 7.3.

 <h1>User Functions</h1>